shivlim/umeemonitor/README.md

 - Picks top-10 validator nodes by voting power and checks the latest event nonce
 - Checks for sync status of eth rpc node
 - All requests are done in a concurrent way so as to get quick response
+- Heartbeat alert in telegram(configurable in minutes)
+- Error alert in telegram if there are nodes with higher event nonce than yours or eth rpc status has gone to catch-up mode.

 # Prerequisites